Black History Month

 A month of programming celebrating the many achievements made by African Americans.

-Commemorate the many successes and advancements of African Americans throughout the month of February, including a speech by CNN correspondent Angela Rye; performances by Owuor Arunga, Josephine Howell, and Northwest Tap Connection; a 25th anniversary screening of Juice; and more.
+Commemorate the many successes and advancements of African Americans throughout the month of February, including a speech by CNN correspondent Angela Rye; performances by Josephine Howell and Northwest Tap Connection; and more.

 Through the Eyes of Art